f5devcentral/f5-big-iq-lab/docs/class1/module6/lab4.rst

 If you have existing application services deployed with the original Application Templates (*BIG-IQ Service Catalog*), you could either translate and re-deploy it using AS3 or convert it to an Legacy Application Service on BIG-IQ.

+More information is also available on the following knowledge article https://support.f5.com/csp/article/K87924313.

 In this lab, we are going to convert the BIG-IQ Service Catalog Application Service called ``site36.example.com`` under ``IT Apps`` to a Legacy Application Service.

 .. include:: /accesslab.rst